 The name of your certificate

 The name of the SSL certificate only matters for the primary URL and it is the primary host name named by the first URL and must match to be validated and created.
-If you have a few URLs, they will be added as subject alternate name entries to the certificate.
-If you have several URLs pointing to one Magento Commerce Cloud site, you will only have one common name URL certification that will then have appended subject alternative names to secure your site with SSL.
+If you have a few URLs they will be added as subject alternate name entries to the certificate.
+If you have several URLs pointing to one commerce cloud site, you will only have one common name URL certification that will then have appended subject alternative names to secure your site with SSL.